MischaU8/yumyum/tools/spiral-tool_PEFQhJg7C80.md

-with a spiral when you're happy with the results right click to commit to quickly turn a spiral curve into a solid press P for the pipe tool and you're all set oh look at the time okay
+with a spiral when you're happy with the results right click to commit to quickly turn a spiral curve into a solid press P for the pipe tool and you're all set